 Naturesbase School Trips

-We are a little different in terms of approach and activities here at Naturesbase, focusing on school visits from a holistic perspective.
+We are a little different in terms of approach and activities here at Naturesbase, focusing on school visits from a holistic perspective providing a very secure, inspiring and nurturing environment.
 After 25 years of hosting inspiring school journeys we know it is about the ‘sense of place, the awe and wonder, the quality of the food, the care and attention to detail, the environments, the people you meet, the night time anticipations and excitement, the teaching styles and the wide range of learning opportunities, as well of course, as the formal activities.

 We offer outstanding outdoor, cross curricular experiences from dawn to dark.
 Where most classrooms end, ours begin.